Brihadeeswarar Temple Thanjavur

-History of the Temple
+History of Brihadeeswarar Temple

-Architectural Excellence of Brihadeeswara Temple
+Architectural Excellence of Brihadeeswarar Temple

-Structures in and around the Temple
+Structures In and Around the Temple

 Garba Griha (Sanctum Sanctorum)

-Other Deities & Sculptures
+Other Deities and Sculptures

-Temple Attractions
+Brihadeeswarar Temple Attractions

-Temple Timings – Brihadeeswara Temple
+Temple Timings of Brihadeeswarar Temple

 It’s very common to see devotees throng the temple in queues as early as 5:00 AM.
 Sundays are extremely crowded.
 Timing are as follows